Creamy Keto Pumpkin Mousse (Ready in 10 Minutes)

 Description

-A light, creamy pumpkin mousse with warm spices and a beautiful piped swirl, designed to be as diabetes friendly as possible.
-It is low in net carbs, has no added sugar, and uses only a small amount of coconut cream to keep saturated fat in check while still giving a rich texture.
+A light, creamy pumpkin mousse with warm spices and a beautiful piped swirl, designed to fit a low-carb lifestyle.
+It is low in net carbs, has no added sugar, and uses a balanced amount of coconut cream to create a rich texture.

 Ingredients